 At the very least, under-age individual users may require permission to release information from a parent and/or caregiver.

 Our online program may utilise 'cookies' and other tracking technologies.
 A cookie is a small text file that may be used, for example, to collect information about website activity.
 Some cookies and other technologies may serve to recall personal information previously indicated by a web user.
 Most browsers allow the user to control cookies, including whether or not to accept them and how to remove them.
 Most browsers can be set to notify the user if they receive a cookie or they may choose to block cookies with the browser.
-Please note if cookies are erased or blocked, the user will be required to re-enter the original user ID and password to gain access to the OnGuard ACEPro Safety Training Program.
 Tracking technologies we use record information such as internet domain and host names, internet protocol (IP) addresses, browser software and operating system types, click-stream patterns, and dates and times that our site is accessed.

-OnGuard Safety Training Pty Ltd does not intend to transfer personal information without a user's consent.
+OnGuard Safety Training Pty Ltd does not intend to transfer personal information without a user's consent or consent from a relevant authority.
 We may from time to time need to disclose certain information, which may include your personal information, to comply with a legal requirement, such as a law, regulation, court order, subpoena, warrant, in the course of a legal proceeding or in response to a law enforcement agency request.
 Also, we may use personal information to protect the rights, property or safety of OnGuardSafetyTraining Pty Ltd, our customers or third parties.

 We strive to ensure the security, integrity and privacy of personal information added to our online program, and we periodically update our security measures in light of current technologies.
 Wherever personal information is held by OnGuard Safety Training Pty Ltd or on its behalf, we intend to take reasonable and appropriate steps to protect the personal information from unauthorised access or disclosure.
 We are committed to protecting the security of personal information.
 We use a variety of security technologies and procedures such as encryption, passwords, physical security, etc. While we strive to protect personal information, we cannot ensure or warrant that the personal information or private communications transmitted to us will always remain private, and you do so at your own risk.
-We have chosen Servers Australia as our server ISP.
 When a user logs in to OnGuard, they maintain control over their personal data by way of a password.
 It is the user's responsibility to keep the password confidential.
-If a security-enabled browser is being used, the information sent is encrypted, making it extremely difficult to read even if it is wrongly intercepted.
+If a security-enabled browser is being used, the information sent is encrypted.

 We do not and will not sell or deal in personal or customer information.
 We will never disclose personal information to a third party except the necessary information required to protect the rights, property or safety of OnGuard Safety Training Pty Ltd, our clients or third parties or if required by law.
 We may however use in a general sense without any reference to a client's name, information to create marketing statistics, identify user demands and to assist it in meeting client needs generally.
 In addition, we may use the information provided to improve our website and services but not for any other use.
 Third-parties provide online services on OnGuard Safety Training Pty Ltd's behalf.
 ISPs assist OnGuard Safety Training Pty Ltd to maintain its client web servers.
 We will take reasonable steps to ensure that these third-party service providers are obligated to protect personal information of users onbehalf of OnGuard Safety Training Pty Ltd.